The Smell of Reeves and Mortimer: Characters

 One of the only survivors of Vic Reeves Big Night Out was the puppet Greg Mitchell, the "gorgeous sandy coloured labrador" who was always wasting money on ludicrous things.
-His fey voice would give way to a guttural Cockney bellow as he'd despairingly yell, "My wife's gonna kill me".
+His fey voice would give way to a guttural Cockney bellow as he would despairingly yell, "My wife's gonna kill me".
 His friend Corky was a dodgy mongrel cum gangster who stitched Greg up with a bungled bank robbery.